opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 On this basis, it is evident that I can disregard the cases at S/N 10–13.
 These are not cases confined to importation.
 Rather, they are cases in which the offender had taken a more active role in the act of smuggling.

 41     Their facts can be briefly stated to illustrate the point.
-In _Goh Buck Koon v PP_ [2009] SGDC 351 (S/N 10), the offender actually delivered cigarettes in Singapore using a van on behalf of an unknown Chinese male, in exchange for $400 per delivery.
+In _Goh Buck Koon v PP_ <span class="citation">[2009] SGDC 351</span> (S/N 10), the offender actually delivered cigarettes in Singapore using a van on behalf of an unknown Chinese male, in exchange for $400 per delivery.
 The charge in this case was for an offence under s 128H of the Customs Act.
 The offender was sentenced to 28 months’ imprisonment.

-42     In _Lin Lai Fu v PP_ [2005] SGDC 96 (S/N 11), the offender had stored 66kg of cigarettes of various brands in a room.
+42     In _Lin Lai Fu v PP_ <span class="citation">[2005] SGDC 96</span> (S/N 11), the offender had stored 66kg of cigarettes of various brands in a room.
 The offender admitted that he had been asked to store the cigarettes there and to safeguard them.
 The charge was for the storage of dutiable or prohibited goods under s 130(1) (c) of the pre-amendment Customs Act (Cap 70, 2004 Rev Ed), which is much the same offence as that in s 128I of the amended Customs Act.
 The offender was sentenced to 30 months imprisonment.

-43     In _Ong Seng Huat v PP_ [2009] SGDC 44 (S/N 12), the offender had been engaged by a syndicate to collect duty unpaid cigarettes from a rubbish bin in Hougang and to deliver them to various locations in Geylang.
+43     In _Ong Seng Huat v PP_ <span class="citation">[2009] SGDC 44</span> (S/N 12), the offender had been engaged by a syndicate to collect duty unpaid cigarettes from a rubbish bin in Hougang and to deliver them to various locations in Geylang.
 He faced one charge under s 128H.
 This was rather more akin to S/N 10.
 The offender pleaded guilty and was sentenced to 24 months’ imprisonment.
 His appeal was withdrawn.

-44     In _R Mahendran A/L Rethinasamy v PP_ [2001] SGDC 371 (S/N 13), the offender was charged with importing 50kg of duty-unpaid cigarettes, an offence under s 130(1)( _a_ ) of the pre-amendment Customs Act, now much the same as s 128H of the present Customs Act.
+44     In _R Mahendran A/L Rethinasamy v PP_ <span class="citation">[2001] SGDC 371</span> (S/N 13), the offender was charged with importing 50kg of duty-unpaid cigarettes, an offence under s 130(1)( _a_ ) of the pre-amendment Customs Act, now much the same as s 128H of the present Customs Act.
 The offender was caught not at the Checkpoint, but at Kranji loop, where he was spotted unloading cartons of cigarettes from the lorry in which he had transported the cigarettes into Singapore to a locally registered car.
 Although the rubric of the charge was that he was “concerned in importing uncustomed goods”, it appears that there was the additional element of his having taken an active part in the smuggling _as well as_ the loading and unloading of the contraband cigarettes.

 45     I therefore do not think these cases can assist in developing a sentencing framework for cases where the offender’s _sole_ role was to _transport_ contraband cigarettes into Singapore.